neumino/neumino.github.io/movies.md

-### Corrective Measures
+### Hellbender
-*Released on 2022-04-29, vote average 6*
+*Released on 2022-05-05, vote average 6.3*

-Set in San Tiburon, the world&#39;s most dangerous maximum-security penitentiary and home to the world&#39;s most treacherous superpowered criminals, where tensions among the inmates and staff heighten, leading to anarchy that engulfs the prison and order is turned upside down.
+A teen and her mother live simply in a home in the woods, spending their time making metal music.
+A chance encounter with a fellow teen causes her to uncover a connection between her family and witchcraft, which causes a rift with her mother.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/HKsrw-LXxHY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/G_YWjP-blNw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>